The FCA has confirmed platform cash rebates on legacy business can continue indefinitely.

 The FCA has now set out circumstances where cash rebates will be allowed to continue and given specific examples.

-The examples include where a client’s investment or regular contributions to an investment are reduced and where a product is re-registered between platforms but otherwise unchanged.
+The examples include where a client’s investment or regular contributions to an investment are reduced and where a product is re-registered between platforms but not otherwise changed.

-The regulator’s earlier platform policy statement confirmed a ban on cash rebates above £1 on new business from April 2014 while unit rebates were allowed to continue but with a tax charge applied.
+The regulator’s platform policy statement, published in April, confirmed a ban on cash rebates above £1 on new business from April 2014 while unit rebates were allowed to continue but with a tax charge applied.

 It also banned all legacy payments between fund managers and platforms from April 2016 but did not stipulate whether it would ban cash rebates to clients on legacy business.